siberoloji/siberoloji.github.io/content/blog/2024-10-24-afflib-tools-a-comprehensive-guide-for-kali-linux-users.md

 <!-- /wp:code -->

 <!-- wp:heading {"level":4} -->
-<h4 class="wp-block-heading">5. <strong>afverify</strong></h4>
+<h4 class="wp-block-heading">5. ***afverify***
 <!-- /wp:heading -->

-  As forensic investigators must ensure that evidence remains untampered, <strong>afverify</strong> checks the integrity of AFF files, ensuring they have not been altered.
+  As forensic investigators must ensure that evidence remains untampered, ***afverify***  checks the integrity of AFF files, ensuring they have not been altered.
 It uses hash values to verify the authenticity of the image.

 <!-- wp:code -->